Skip to content

 2. Setting Up a Payment Gateway

 For cryptocurrency payments to be accepted, HOAs must set up a payment gateway or digital payment system that supports cryptocurrencies.
-This requires establishing a digital wallet to receive payments and ensuring that the payment processor complies with necessary security features, such as fraud detection and cybersecurity vigilance.
-To make this process easier, HOAs can use peer-to-peer payment apps, payment networks, or payment gateways that specialize in crypto transactions.
+This requires establishing a digital wallet to receive payments and helping ensure that the payment processor complies with necessary security features, such as fraud detection and cybersecurity vigilance.
+To make this process easier, HOAs can use peer-to-peer payment apps, payment networks, or payment gateways that focus on crypto transactions.

 3. Volatility and Risk Management